 }Tool names are derived from the camel case tool class names (e.g., GetWeather) and converted to snake case (e.g., get_weather).
 Word boundaries begin where the current character is not the first character, is upper-case, and either the preceding character is lower-case, or the following character is lower-case.
 For example, MyJSONParser becomes my_json_parser and ParseJSON becomes parse_json.
 This conversion can be overridden using the @JsonTypeName annotation.

-Like for structured outputs, you can perform local validation to check that the JSON schema derived from your tool class respects Anthropic's restrictions.
+You can perform local validation to check that the JSON schema derived from your tool class respects Anthropic's restrictions.
 Local validation is enabled by default, but it can be disabled:

 MessageCreateParams.Builder createParamsBuilder = MessageCreateParams.builder()